 Download Magisk installer zip for the latest beta version.
 See the changelog from below.

-The Magisk 16.0 is the stable version of Magisk rooting tool.
-Whereas, the Magisk 16.6 is the latest beta version.
-So you can either download and install the Magisk 16.0 stable or the beta.
-So magisk v17 will be the next stable version.
+The Magisk 17.0 is the latest stable version for rooting Android phone.
+Whereas, the Magisk 16.7 is the latest beta version.
+So Magisk v18 will be the next stable version.
 Also, installing Magisk Manager APK is mandatory, listed below.

 Flash the Magisk Uninstaller if you would like to delete or remove Magisk completely.